1nsomn1aa/Coding-Cars-and-Coffee/README.md

 ### Compatibility and Responsitivity Testing

-I've tested the website accross multiple browsers to check for compatibility and responsitivity.
+I've tested the website across multiple browsers to check for compatibility and responsitivity.
 No issues were found.

 | Browser            | Version | Result |
 | ------------------ | ------- | ------ |